dshanley/contentcamel.io/hugo/content/tour.md

   direction: vertical
   class: section-roots
 - headline: Works everywhere you do
-  textline: "Rollout and adopt Content Camel as your sales enablement solution right now whether your team is 5, 50, or 500. \n\nOur Chrome extension allows your team to access all the content that admins set up and categorize.
+  textline: "Rollout and adopt Content Camel as your sales content management tool right now whether your team is 5, 50, or 500. \n\nOur Chrome extension allows your team to access all the content that admins set up and categorize.
 Filter by your favorites and see what's been voted up by others. \n\nMore than just the best content search, find, and sharing capabilities, our extension **improves Sales and Marketing communication** with the ability to add wished-for content."
   visual:
     permalink: "/img/content-camel-chrome-extension-gmail.png"
-    alt: How to import a CSV for sales enablement
+    alt: An extension for sales content management
   direction: rtl
   class: section-sync
 - headline: Unlock personalized sales content